tldr-pages/tldr/pages/common/zstd.md

 # zstd

-> Compress or decompress files with Zstandard compression
+> Compress or decompress files with Zstandard compression.

 - Compress a file into a new file with the .zst suffix: